 Two Cape-based companies have joined forces to ensure that small and medium-sized enterprises (SMEs) will have greater access to funding.
-SME funder Retail Capital and asset finance firm First Asset Finance have combined their expertise to offer more funding and support to small businesses across South Africa, that are growing, despite tough economic times.
+Small business funding provider, Retail Capital and asset finance firm First Asset Finance have combined their expertise to offer more funding and support to small businesses across South Africa, that are growing, despite tough economic times.

 “Any business that invests in growth will survive despite the state of the economy,” says Retail Capital CEO Karl Westvig.
 “Tough economic times by no means indicate that you should stop investing in your business.”